python-jsonschema/jsonschema/docs/validate.rst

 `jsonschema` ships with validator classes for various versions of the JSON Schema specification.
-For details on the methods and attributes that each validator class provides see the `IValidator` interface, which each included validator class implements.
+For details on the methods and attributes that each validator class provides see the `Validator` interface, which each included validator class implements.

 .. autoclass:: Draft202012Validator